sidouglas/2letterbem/README.md

 Example - bootstrap 4.4.1 css minified and gzipped:
 * bootstrap.min.css.gz -> 23.6KB
 * 2 letter bem version -> 22.8KB
 * However, this can be used with html, to shave a kilobyte or two.
+This could be used to obfuscate your work.

-This is  obfusicate your work too. input css file:
+input css file:
 ```
 .something { ... }